-- No one has relevant information of the current market prices and the business is being advertised to a very small and limited set of buyers which results in extreme price volatility.
+- The business is being advertised to a very small and limited set of buyers which results in extreme price volatility.

 Defining A Liquid Market for South Florida Business Sales

 A thick or liquid market is defined as a market with many buyers and many sellers, resulting in sufficient volume so that price volatility is lessened.
 Selling a business into a liquid market is far more likely to let the seller of a business receive the best possible purchase.
 With a liquid market, a seller of a business can much better determine the fair market price by observing the sale of similar businesses.
 Moreover, a liquid market with many sellers results in more buyers (and more buyers results in more sellers).
-More buyers will result in more demand for the business and hence a higher price with less volatility.
 The seller will not be pigeon-holed into one or two buyers when negotiating the purchase price.
-Rather, the seller in a liquid market will be able to receive feedback and possible offers from a wide array of buyers from all over the world.
+Rather, the seller in a liquid market will be able to receive feedback and potential offers from a wide array of buyers from all over the world.

 Example of Selling A Business in A Liquid Market